Meats and Sausages

 Soy Sauce

 Soy sauce, a brown or black salty liquid, is made by fermenting soya beans and wheat.
 It is an essential ingredient used in making Chinese sausages.
 There are dozens of different soy sauces in oriental supermarkets and they are all suitable.
 A solid soy paste is also available.
 If you are unsure as to what soy sauce to use start with light soy sauce.
 Soy sauce is usually added at 3-4%.
 Keep in mind that some salt is introduced with soy sauce.
 Adding 1.5% soy sauce, corresponds to 1 Tablespoon (15 ml) and introduces about 1 g of salt.
-If you are perfectionist, you may subtract this amount from the total amount of salt in the recipe.
+If you are a perfectionist, you may subtract this amount from the total amount of salt in the recipe.

 Alcohol